 Profit From Falling Stocks Without Taking On Unlimited Risk

-A put is an option contract that gives the owner the right, but not the obligation, to sell 100 shares of the underlying stock at a specified price (which is known as the strike price of the put) at any time before a specific time (the expiration date of the put).
+A put is a type of options contract.
+It gives the owner the right, but not the obligation, to sell 100 shares of the underlying stock at a specified price (known as the “strike price”) at any time before the expiration date.

-Changes in the price of the underlying stock will lead to a change in the value of the put, as will changes in the volatility of the underlying stock.
-If the stock becomes more volatile, the put should go up in price because there is a greater chance that it will reach the strike price by the expiration date.
-Falling volatility lowers the chance that the underlying stock will fall enough to reach the strike price and that should decrease the value of the put.
+Changes in the price of the underlying stock will lead to a change in the value of the put.
+So will changes in the volatility of the underlying stock.
+If the stock experiences volatility, the put should go up in price.
+This is because there is a greater chance (all else being equal) it will reach the strike price by the expiration date.
+Falling volatility lowers this chance, so it should decrease the value of the put.

-In addition to being driven by the price and volatility of the underlying stock, the put will also change in value based on how much time is left until the expiration date.
-The put will be less valuable as it gets closer to the expiration date.
+In addition, the put will also change in value based on how much time is left until the expiration date.
+All else equal, the put will be less valuable as it gets closer to the expiration date.

-As an example, consider Apple (Nasdaq: AAPL).
-If AAPL is trading near $200 a share, 100 shares would cost $20,000.
-A trader who thinks AAPL will fall could sell the stock short, but that would require a large amount of margin and the risk a trader faces in a short position is unlimited.
+A trader who thinks AAPL will fall could short the stock, but that would require a large amount of margin.
+And the risk a trader faces in a short position is unlimited.
 Instead of selling AAPL short, a trader could buy a put contract.

-If AAPL closed above $195.18 on the expiration date, the trader would suffer a loss of their entire investment since selling short to cover the put contract and buying the shares back to close the short position would not cover the cost of the premium.
-However the trader’s loss is limited to $4.82 per share no matter how high AAPL goes.
-If the stock rises to $233, the trader who shorted 100 shares would lose $3,300 while the put holder would only lose $482.
+If AAPL closed above $340 on the expiration date, the trader loses their entire investment.
+This is because the cost to close the put contract would not cover the cost of the premium.
+However the loss is no more than $12 per share no matter how high AAPL goes.

 The actual price move in AAPL would determine the price of the option.
 Puts can be bought or sold at any time and the trader would be able to take a profit or cut their loss at any time during the trade.